 In between there were occasions when he refused to bowl flat out in unhelpful conditions of county cricket, leading to the increasing criticism that he was not putting in his best for Sussex.
 He was also dropped on one occasion for not trying.

 His brushes with authority continued.
 He bowled hostilely on a dicey strip used for nets at Lahore, and vice-captain Tom Graveney was less than amused at the bouncers he had to fend.
 However, when captain Cowdrey asked him to bowl at full pace during practice on the eve of a Test mach, Snow refused, preferring to preserve his energies for the morrow.
 This resulted in his being dropped for a Test because of attitude problems.

 In the home series that followed against West Indies, Snow picked up 15 wickets, but ran into further problems with stand-in skipper Ray Illingworth.
-At Headingley, with three wickets needed for victory, and in the face of stubborn West Indian resistance, Illingworth asked Snow to give everything for five or six overs.
+At Headingley, with 3 wickets needed for victory, and in the face of stubborn West Indian resistance, Illingworth asked Snow to give everything for 5 or 6 overs.
 Snow was not convinced that pace would get wickets given the conditions, and concentrated on slowing down and seaming the ball.
 Although England won, Illingworth was far from happy and Snow was again dropped for a Test against New Zealand.

 Ashes triumph and collision courses